-Smartphones and tablets disposal and recycling: How to protect your data on mobile devices [part 1/3]
+How to protect your data on mobile devices – part one

-The evolution of these devices has been impressive over the time.
-The first "non-smart" mobile phone was a heavy and awkward device able to perform just the function of the phone.
-Today, these devices are real pocket computers, always connected to the Internet; much smaller, lighter and more easily transported than laptops.
+The evolution of these devices has been impressive.
+The first "non-smart" mobile phone was a heavy, awkward device able to perform just the function of the phone.
+Today, smartphones are powerful pocket computers, always connected to the internet; much smaller, lighter and more easily transported than laptops.

 Digital storage that constantly grows and needs to be protected

 According to Statista, 2019 saw 1.52 billion smartphones sold worldwide – a significant increase from the 680 million units sold in 2012.
 The tablet market continues to increase worldwide, but a report published by Analysys Mason states that sales have slowed down considerably; with sales expected to fall to 129 million in 2022 from their peak of 200 million in 2014.

 Smartphones are the most popular device used for accessing the internet, with Statista reporting close to half of those accessing the internet in 2020 using a smartphone rather than a large format display.

 But, as users, do we realise and/or understand how much personal information we store on our smartphones?
 And do we know how important it is to handle this data very careful, especially when we decide to replace our device with a more beautiful and powerful one?

 Recycling and disposal: the market for reconditioned devices